Emergence of interlacements from the finite volume Bose soup: Notation and set-up

 Most of the time, we will work with $\mu=0$.
-As the constants $\beta$ and $\mu$ will be apparent from the context, we do not incorporate them into the notation.
+As $\beta>0$ remains fixed throughout this article, we do not incorporate it into the notation.
+Furthermore, if $\mu$ is omitted as index, it means that it is zero.
+This means that we write $M_\Delta$ for $M_{\Delta,\beta,0}$.
 Note that for $M_\Delta$, the random walk bridges start within $\Delta$ but are allowed to exit $\Delta$.
 This will be important later on.
-We also define another loop measure, to incorporate different boundary conditions: let $M_\L^\texttt{dir}$ be defined as